-(b) On or after July 1 of each year, the Department will identify all telecommunicators and emergency medical dispatchers who are deficient in maintenance training according to Department records and provide notification to the individual and his/her employing agency.
+(b) On or after July 1 of each year, the Department will identify all telecommunicators and emergency medical dispatchers who are deficient in maintenance training according to Department records.
+A Contested Case Notice of Intent to Suspend will be prepared and served on the telecommunicator or emergency medical dispatcher pursuant to ORS 181.662(c) and these rules.
+A copy of the notice will be sent to the telecommunicator's or emergency medical dispatcher's employing agency